sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

  <img align="center" src="../images/sampling/srs_6.png"  vspace="10" width="600" border-radius="50%">

  a.
-In the **Area calculation** section, select **OFT**.
-OFT stands for the Open Foris Geospatial Toolkit.
-Click “Area calculation and legend generation”.
+In the **Area calculation** section, click “Area calculation and legend generation”.
+This will take a few minutes to run.
+After it completes, notice that it has updated the **Legend labeling** section of the page.

- > **_NOTE:_**  If you choose to use OFT, it will return values for the map that are incorrect if your map stored using certain formats (e.g. signed 8 bit).
-If this is the case, then please use the R option and it will work correctly.
-If using OFT, always compare the **Display map** with the **Legend labeling** values returned to make sure they match.

  <img align="center" src="../images/sampling/srs_x.png"  vspace="10" width="600" border-radius="50%">

  b.
-The “Do you want to display the map” checkbox allows you to display your geotiff under “Display map”.

- > **NOTE:** The colors displayed in the SAE-Design tool in this section may be different than what you see elsewhere.
-Additionally, if your ‘no data’ class is 0, the tool will color this as well.

- c.
-Click the **Area calculation and legend generation** button.
-This will take a few minutes to run.
-After it completes, notice that it has updated the **Legend labeling** section of the page.

- d.
 Next, you will need to adjust the class names in the **Legend labeling** section.
 Type in the following class names in place of the numeric codes for your Liberia map:

  |Numeric code         |  Class name     |
  |:-------------:|:-------------:|